revertinc/revert/README.md

 ## Quickstart

+#### Revert Cloud

+The easiest way to get started is to create a [Revert Cloud account](https://app.revert.dev/sign-up).
+The cloud version offers the same functionality as the self-hosted one.

+If you want to self-host Revert though, you can do that today with docker-compose as instructed below.

 #### Spinning up Revert with docker-compose

-The easiest way to start Revert is to run it via docker-compose:
+The easiest way to start with self-hosted Revert is to run it via docker-compose:

 ```shell
 # Get the code